michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 4.2.9 =
+- Optimized the `embed` unit type to display elements as much as possible in the first load when the API keys are set.
 - Fixed a bug with the embed unit type that iframe sources were loaded twice.

 = 4.2.8 - 09/08/2020 =